 9. Open up the firewall in

 iptables -A INPUT -p udp --dport 9987 -j ACCEPT iptables -A INPUT -p udp --sport 9987 -j ACCEPT iptables -A INPUT -p tcp --dport 30033 -j ACCEPT iptables -A INPUT -p tcp --sport 30033 -j ACCEPT iptables -A INPUT -p tcp --dport 10011 -j ACCEPT iptables -A INPUT -p tcp --sport 10011 -j ACCEPT

-- Make sure you port forward the same ports in your router.
-I cannot give you a guide on this because every router has a difference process for doing this.
+10. Make sure you port forward the same ports in your router.
+I cannot give you a guide on this because every router has a different process for doing this.

-- Now start the service or just reboot and you should be able to connect with a teamspeak client.
+11. Now start the service or just reboot and you should be able to connect with the client.

 service teamspeak start